Kylie Cosmetics Is Temporarily Shutting Down Due To Coronavirus

 Kylie Cosmetics and KKW Beauty will continue to take orders online, but there will be no guaranteed delivery dates.
 Those who have placed recent orders — on or after March 16 — will be allowed to cancel unshipped purchases and receive a full refund.
 While those customers can reach out directly to customer service now, the brands assured shoppers that their teams will be reaching out via email in the coming days.

 Jenner's other beauty business, Kylie Skin, will continue to operate: A message on the skin-care brand's Twitter stated that it's business as usual amid the outbreak.
-"The fulfillment center we use for @kylieskin remains open and is following all health and safety precautions," the Tweet reads.
+"The fulfilment centre we use for @kylieskin remains open and is following all health and safety precautions," the Tweet reads.

 hi guys, just wanted to let you know that the fulfillment center we use for @kylieskin remains open and is following all health and safety precautions.
 We will continue to ship orders from https://t.co/SmULSodZLv pic.twitter.com/lDxgPyz9I4— Kylie Cosmetics (@kyliecosmetics) March 23, 2020